cdktf/cdktf-provider-aws/docs/opensearchserverlessVpcEndpoint.python.md

 - *Type:* typing.List[str]

+One or more subnet IDs from which you'll access OpenSearch Serverless.
+Up to 6 subnets can be provided.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.99.1/docs/resources/opensearchserverless_vpc_endpoint#subnet_ids OpensearchserverlessVpcEndpoint#subnet_ids}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.100.0/docs/resources/opensearchserverless_vpc_endpoint#subnet_ids OpensearchserverlessVpcEndpoint#subnet_ids}

 ---